 UB typically accepts all college-level credit from regionally accredited two and four year institutions.
 Nursing prerequisites can be satisfied with courses from another institution if they are deemed appropriate equivalents.
 You can check for UB equivalent courses though TAURUS.

-Typically, a new freshmen who comes to UB with the intention of pursuing a degree in nursing will be considered an intended major for their first two years.
-The first four semesters (freshmen and sophomore years) will be spent completing our required nursing prerequisite courses and the general education requirements necessary for graduation.
-Students who complete the prerequisites as advised and meet the admission criteria will typically apply to the traditional nursing program (upper division) in the spring of their sophomore year.
+Typically, new first-year studets who plan to pursue a degree in nursing will be considered an intended major for their first two years.
+The first four semesters (freshmen and sophomore years) will be spent completing required nursing prerequisite courses and the general education requirements necessary for graduation.
+Students who complete the prerequisites as advised and meet the admission criteria will typically apply to the traditional nursing program (upper division) in the winter of their sophomore year.

 Please note that admission is competitive and not guaranteed.

 The timing will vary from student to student depending on transfer credit, completion of prerequisite course work and achievement of admissions requirements.
 Some transfer students will be able to apply directly into the nursing major (upper division), while others may need several semesters to complete the prerequisite requirements.
 New transfer students will receive information along with their advisement plan on how to schedule an advisement appointment to discuss their plan and steps to application.

 Please note that the School of Nursing accepts applications only once per year for each program.